Cypher1/tako/README.md

 ## Installation

+> **Warning:** Don't use tako.
+Use some other language & compiler.
+>
+> I recommend rust, haskell or idris.
+>
+> tako is not stable, reliable, or efficient.
+>
+> You have been warned.

 tako is a standalone single file.
-It can be installed simply by building and copy/moving ./release/tako into your /usr/bin directory.
+It can be installed simply by building and copy/moving ./tako into your /usr/bin directory.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning